NatMon/seneca-college/README.md

 ## Introduction to Programming Using C

-Collection of exercises, workshops and assignments from the course IPC144 at Seneca College.
+This a collection of exercises, workshops and assignments from the course IPC144 at Seneca College.

 ### Course Description: